ratmice/ubergraph/Readme.md

 ## Notes, and initial impressions of the implementation

-There are lots of rough edges (ownership, Node and edge Index types), in particular though lacking tail recursion, unrolling some of these instances of recursion to avoid stack frames on recursive calls seems like it is going to be painful.
+There are lots of rough edges (ownership, Node and edge Index types), in particular due to rusts lack of tail recursion unrolling some of these instances of recursion to avoid stack frames on recursive calls seems like it is going to be painful.